a-reda/powerenjoy-se2/DD/Design_document.md

 - Archtecture Design: This sction contains 8 parts:
   - Overview:this esction explains the architecture of the PowerEnjoy system
   - High level components and their interaction:In this part, we give the communication mechanism of each components
-  - Compnent view: this part shows all the controllers and models in this application
+  - Component view: this part shows all the controllers and models in this application,and how they work together to assure the system work together.
   - Deploying view: this section gives the correct design of components and when all the components work, the deploying view should make sure the running view correctly
   - Run-time view: this section contians the sequence diagrams of different components and how to work together and deliver the messages
   -  Compnent interface: this is the part involves  what we have down in the RASD